GuidesComparisonsApple M2 Max Vs Apple M1 Ultra:

 Geekbench 5 (Multi-Core)

-• Finally, in the Geekbench 5 Multi-Core benchmark, the M1 Ultra demonstrated its superiority once again, achieving a 57% performance advantage with a score of 23487, while the M2 Max scored 14931.
+• In our Geekbench 5 Multi-Core benchmark test, we observed the M1 Ultra once again demonstrating its superiority, achieving a 57% performance advantage with a score of 23487, while the M2 Max scored 14931.

-• For single-core tasks, the M2 Max demonstrates a clear advantage, outperforming the M1 Ultra with higher scores in Cinebench R23 and Geekbench 5 benchmarks.
+Apple M2 Max: In our testing, we noticed that for single-core tasks, the M2 Max exhibits a clear advantage, surpassing the M1 Ultra with higher scores in both Cinebench R23 and Geekbench 5 benchmarks.

-• In multi-core scenarios, the M1 Ultra takes the lead, showcasing superior performance in Cinebench R23 and Passmark CPU Multi-Core benchmarks.
+Apple M1 Ultra: As for the M1 Ultra, we observed in multicore benchmarks that the M1 Ultra taking the lead, demonstrating superior performance in both Cinebench R23 and Passmark CPU Multi-Core benchmarks.

 FAQs